Trey Mancini Player Props: Cubs vs. Cardinals

 Trey Mancini At The Plate

-- Mancini is hitting .264 with four doubles, three home runs and eight walks.
+- Mancini has four doubles, three home runs and eight walks while batting .254.

-- Mancini has reached base via a hit in 20 games this season (of 31 played), and had multiple hits in seven of those games.
+- Mancini has picked up a hit in 20 of 32 games this season, with multiple hits seven times.

-- In nine games this season (29.0%), Mancini has picked up an RBI, and in four of those games (12.9%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Mancini has picked up an RBI in 28.1% of his games this year, with more than one RBI in 12.5% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.